koechronix/coderbyte-project/README.md

 - Select the desired number of tickets and place an order.
 - See the final cost of ticket before checking out.
 - Enter the payment information (not yet integrated with credit/credit).

+ ## Contributing
+- Contribution to the corderbyte Ticket Purchase App are welcome.
+If you find any issues or have suggestions for improvements, plase open an issue or submit a pull request.